buraksezer/RedisJumphash/README.md

 ```

 A successful call returns a bucket for the given key.
 It doesn't need any storage.
 If you change the number of buckets,
-the algorithm guarantees that minimum amount of relocation is required.
+the algorithm guarantees minimum amount of relocation is required.

 Take look at this: